Instagrammers have shared over 115 million #health and #wellbeing posts, but are influencers taking advantage of the growing trend?

 - The caption is one-sided and guarantees the product’s results

 It’s not just social media that we’re spending money on – our beloved TV programmes have a huge impact on our finances too.
-Discover more about the price of pop culture in 2020 and see which shows will cost you the most next year.
-Or for more tips and advice on money management, check out the rest of the Ocean Finance blog.
+For more tips and advice on money management, check out the rest of the Ocean Finance blog.

 Data correct as of January 2020.
 All Instagram usernames used in images are fictitious and any similarities are coincidental.